For all wedding reservations, please call Deacon Gary P. Andelora at (716) 888-2425.

 Yes, there are several instances where this is the case.
 But they are usually able to be rectified in most cases.

 If there was a previous marriage, a death certificate or a Declaration of Nullity must be obtained.
-If needed, you will discuss this with Fr.
-Jack at the first interview.
+If needed, you will discuss this with Deacon Gary at the first interview.

 If one party is not Catholic, the Catholic party will need to obtain a dispensation from the Bishop's office.
-Discuss this with Fr.
-Jack at the first interview.
+Discuss this with Deacon Gary at the first interview.
 He will help you apply for it.

-All marriages that take place in the chapel must be Catholic marriages, however, If you wish to have other clergy preside at the marriage ceremony you will need a dispensation from form.
-Talk with Fr.
-Jack about this at the first interview.
+All marriages that take place in the Chapel must be Catholic marriages, however, if you wish to have other clergy preside at the marriage ceremony you will need a dispensation from form.
+Talk with Deacon Gary about this at the first interview.

 There are other "impediments" to Catholic marriage, but they are rare and unlikely.
 These would almost always be uncovered in the marriage preparation process.